 How to Make the RSI Indicator Generate Trading Signals

 In this lesson I will begin teaching you how to work with other existing indicators.
 We will focus on the RSI indicator for now as it is one of the simplest oscillators we can work with.

-Pine Script allows you to fetch data from in-built indicators such as EMAs and SMAs, RSI, Stochastics, MACD, Volume etc.
+Pine Script allows you to fetch data from built-in indicators such as EMAs and SMAs, RSI, Stochastics, MACD, Volume, etc.